Documentation Index

 Export usage data for an agent

-Export usage metrics for a specific agent to a CSV file.
+Export usage metrics for a specific agent to a CSV file.- In the Poolside Console, open the agent you want to inspect.

 - Select the date range for the usage data you want to export.